micahwoods/micahwoods.github.io/_posts/2020-08-01-numerical-notes-nikanti.md

 ![3 charts of clegg vs trufirm vs vwc](/img/nikanti_3panel.jpg)

 In these three charts you'll see two things that make sense, and one that doesn't.
-Starting in the panel at far left, notice how the Trufirm reading goes down with the Clegg reading goes up.
+Starting in the panel at far left, notice how the Trufirm reading goes down when the Clegg reading goes up.
 That's what is expected.
 Both devices are measuring surface hardness.
 With the Clegg, the surface is firmer (harder) when the number gets larger.
 With the Trufirm, the measurement goes in the opposite direction---a smaller number means the surface is firmer and a ball won't make such a deep indentation.
 A larger number on the Trufirm means the surface is softer and a ball indentation will be deeper.

 The center panel shows the Clegg measurements compared to the volumetric water content.
 This is also as expected.
 When there is more water in the soil, the surface tends to be softer.